chakradhar-7/Airline-Booking-and-Boarding-Pass-Issuance-System/README.md

 ## ❗ Requirements:
   1. Xampp software
-  2. Visual studio codes or any other software that supports HTML, Php, CSS.
+  2. Visual studio codes or any other software that supports HTML, PHP, CSS.